jksarathy/jksarathy.github.io/respect-lab.md

 Spend some time reading the lab’s work and consider if we are a good fit.
 If so, apply to the [Northeastern PhD program in Computer Science or Cybersecurity](https://www.khoury.northeastern.edu/apply/phd-apply/) and mark me as a potential advisor.
 Write a research statement that shows why you would be well-aligned with the ResPECT lab and what you could contribute to the lab’s mission and research agenda.

-If you would like to chat with me about the PhD program, you can send me an email.
-Please share briefly: \
+If you would like to chat with me about the PhD program, please send me an email sharing briefly: \
 (1) your research interests, \
 (2) why you think we’d be a good fit, and \
-(3) an idea for future work that builds on one of my existing papers.
+(3) an idea for future work that builds on existing papers.

 Include the word “Dragonfly” in the subject line to indicate you have read through these instructions.
 If it seems like there is potential for collaboration, I'd love to chat.